yanxianl/Li_AqFl1-Microbiota_2021/README.md

   * venn_1.9 [CRAN]

 #### Running the analysis

-All the codes should be run from the project's root directory.
+All the code should be run from the project's root directory.

 1.Download or clone this github repository to your project's root directory.
 ```bash